 - Place your baby on his or her tummy, and play together.
 Also give your baby plenty of time to explore safely.
 This can help your baby gain the confidence to try new skills, such as crawling and walking, and to grow into a healthy toddler.

 - Keep your baby safe.
 Always put your baby to sleep on his or her back to reduce the risk for sudden infant death syndrome (SIDS) .
 Use a car seat every time your baby rides in a car.

 - Know that your baby is curious, but set limits.
 A baby age 1 month to 12 months is too young to know that there are certain ways he or she should behave.
 You may need to redirect your baby's attention.
 For example, if your baby tries to pull the dog's tail, you can find a toy to get your baby's attention and then move the dog to another area.

 The first year of your baby's life is an exciting time, but it can also be stressful.
 Some days you may feel overwhelmed.
 Learning what is normal for babies at this age can help you spot problems early or feel better about how your baby is doing.

 Ask for help when you need it.
 Call a family member or friend to watch your baby.
-If you need a break or don't feel well, ask your doctor or local hospital for some suggestions.
+If you need a break or don't feel well, ask your health care provider or the provincial health line for some suggestions.

 Frequently Asked Questions